Sebastian Korda

 Sebastian Korda (/ˈkɔːrdə/ KORD-ə; born July 5, 2000) is an American professional tennis player.
-He has a career-high ATP singles ranking of world No. 15 achieved on August 12, 2024 and a doubles ranking of No. 46 reached on March 31, 2025.
-He has won two ATP singles titles and one doubles title.
-He also won the junior title at the 2018 Australian Open, 20 years after his father Petr Korda won the Australian Open title.
+He has a career-high ATP singles ranking of world No. 15, achieved on August 12, 2024, and a best doubles ranking of No. 46, reached on March 31, 2025.
+He has won four ATP Tour titles combined, three in singles and one in doubles.

 Early life and background

-Korda is the son of two Czech tennis players, former men's world number two Petr Korda and former top 30 women's player Regina Rajchrtová.
+Korda was born in Bradenton, United States, to two Czech former tennis players, men's world No. 2 Petr Korda and women's No. 26 Regina Rajchrtová.
 His father was an Australian Open champion and French Open finalist in both singles and doubles.

-Sebastian's older sisters Jessica and Nelly are both LPGA golf professionals.
-Korda grew up playing competitive junior ice hockey from the age of 3, but decided to switch to tennis at the age of 9 after accompanying his father to the 2009 US Open.
-At age 11, he won a golf tournament in Prague, in which his sister Nelly also competed.
+Korda started taking tennis lessons in his late childhood and rapidly took part in junior tournaments.

+Junior career

+Korda had good results on the ITF junior circuit.
+He won the boys' singles title at the 2018 Australian Open.
+This result came 20 years after his father, Petr, was crowned champion on men's singles category in Melbourne.

+He reached an ITF junior combined ranking of world No. 1 on 29 January 2018.

 Professional career

-2018: ATP debut
+2018: ATP Tour debut

 Korda made his ATP main draw debut at the New York Open.
 As a wildcard entry, he lost in the first round to Frances Tiafoe in three sets.